Stephen Molumphy: Ballyduff Upper

 Molumphy joined the Ballyduff Upper club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team in the Waterford Senior Championship.
-He is the only club player to captain 3 teams at the highest grade to hurling titles, U13 A County title 1997, U21 A Western title 2005 and Senior hurling title 2007.
+He is the only club player to captain 3 teams at the highest grade to hurling titles, the U13 A County title 1997, U21 A Western title 2005 and Senior hurling title 2007.

 On 6 November 2005, Molumphy lined out at midfield when Ballyduff Upper faced Passage in the Waterford Intermediate Championship final in the 1–13 apiece draw.
 Molumphy was again dominant at midfield for the replay on 12 November 2005 and ended the game with a winners' medal following the 1–15 to 0–08 victory.

-Molumphy was appointed captain of the Ballyduff Upper senior team at the start of the 2007 season.
+Molumphy was appointed captain of the Ballyduff Upper senior team at the start of the 2006 season until 2010 season.
 On 4 November 2007, he captained the team to the Waterford Senior Championship title after a 1–18 to 1–14 defeat of Ballygunner in the final.
 This match is famous for five Molumphy brothers (Patrick, Michael, Thomas, Edward and Stephen Molumphy) being on the same team that won a senior county hurling title in Waterford.